stephaniebland/Fishery_Life_History/read_me.md

 it has the restrictions that we want any web to meet (ex: all new life stages have some prey).

-- TrophicLevels function called by “setup.m” that calculates the trophic levels of every species.
+- TrophicLevels Function called by “setup.m” that calculates the trophic levels of every species.
 Called a second time for the new life stages.

 - MassCalc Called by “setup.m” to calculate their body-size